-If you were arrested for a second DUI within seven (7) years of a first DUI, contact James C. Gallo to discuss the facts of your case.
-The penalties for the second DUI are much greater then the penalties for the first DUI.
+If you were arrested for a second DUI within seven (7) years of a first DUI, contact James C. Gallo to discuss the facts of your case and develop a defense strategy.
+The penalties for the second DUI are "enhanced" and more severe than the penalties for a first DUI.

 Call (702) 385-3131 to schedule a free consultation to to learn more about fighting a second DUI in Las Vegas and throughout Clark County, Nevada.
 James C. Gallo represents clients in the City of Las Vegas, North Las Vegas, Henderson, and Boulder City.

 Information on Second DUI

 - Penalties for a 2nd DUI in Las Vegas

 - Attorney in Las Vegas for the 2nd DUI

 Penalties for a 2nd DUI in Las Vegas

 Nevada law provides for certain mandatory minimum penalties and statutory maximum penalties for a DUI second offense within 7 years including:

 - Fines: the fines range from $750 to $1,000 or the equivalent number of hours of community service (Las Vegas courts usually impose a net $1,200 fine for a second-offense DUI);